 Use this checklist to get useful tips and ideas for each of the stages in B2B prospecting.

-Use your Ideal Customer Profile to target the right audience
+Use your buyer personas to target the right audience

 If you can maintain a high retention rate when making the transition from MQL to SQL, you’re halfway to success.